i-doit/knowledge-base/docs/en/user-authentication-and-management/ldap-directory/import-users-and-groups.md

 # How To import users and groups from AD/LDAP (advanced configuration)

 Importing users and groups from Active Directory into i-doit always takes place via the [console.php](../../automation-and-integration/cli/console/index.md) command.
-For this we use the [ldap-sync](./index.md) command.
+For this we use the [ldap-sync](./index.md) command.<br>
 At the end of the article there is a complete example of the created advanced configuration.

 The article about configuration of [LDAP directory/Active Directory](../index.md) should be known to everyone before.<br>
-Here we will go through different LDAP filters and a complete [ldap.ini configuration](../../automation-and-integration/cli/console/using-configuration-files-for-console-cli.md).
+Here we will go through different LDAP filters and a complete [ldap.ini configuration](../../automation-and-integration/cli/console/using-configuration-files-for-console-cli.md).<br>
 The goal is to synchronize all users and groups from AD/LDAP with i-doit, as well as their memberships.

 I assume a basic knowledge of AD/LDAP.<br>